 Salivate over something flavoursome and scrummy.
+And, devour.

 Beluga lentils laced with lashings of mace, nutmeg and bitter parsley, thyme and sage and smoky molasses; Vegan Haggis.

 This dish will burst any belief that there aren’t vegan substitutes for common dishes.

 - When you’ve got a Burns Party Night and the evening is paced with poets ready to recite poetry